-19 General: applies where not specific guidance has been applied elsewhere in the matrix, and includes legislation from the following program themes: Agriculture, Transportation and Infrastructure, Heritage Conservation/Archaeology and Recreation Sites and Trails.
-19 Permanent access: means access infrastructure (e.g. trails, roads, power lines) for which restoration after use is not contemplated as part of
+General: applies where not specific guidance has been applied elsewhere in the matrix, and includes legislation from the following program themses: Action for the proposition and infrastructure, Heritage Consequence (Archaeology and Recreation Sites and Trails

-Permanent access: means access innastructure (e.g. trails, roads, power lines) for which restoration after use is not contemplated as part of an Application or management plan.
-Exclusive tenure: means a tenure that provides security to the tenure holders by limiting the uses of the tenured area by persons other than
+Permanent access: means access infrastructure (e.g. trails, roads, power lines) for which restoration after use is not contemplated as part of an Application or management plan.

-Exclusive tenure: means a tenure that provides security to the tenure holders by limiting the uses of the tenured area by persons other than the tenure holder.
-Administrative application: means an application regarding an existing authorization, such as a renewal, replacement, assignment or
+Exclusive tenure: means a tenure that provides security to the tenure holders by fimiling the uses of the tenured area by persons other than the tenure holder.

+Administrative application: means an application regarding an existing authorization, such as a renewal, replacement, assignment or transfer of the authorization.